-Germany and Barbados enjoy friendly political relations.
+Political relations are friendly and untroubled.
 Barbados is a close and reliable partner of Germany in multilateral bodies such as the United Nations and in international negotiations on climate change.
 At the early elections held on 19 January 2022, the governing Barbados Labour Party led by Prime Minister Mia Amor Mottley again won all 30 parliamentary seats.

-In development cooperation, Barbados has indirect links with Germany through German agreements with the Caribbean Community (CARICOM), where cooperation focuses on sustainable economic development, the promotion of renewable energy and adaptation to climate change.
+In development cooperation, Barbados has indirect links with Germany through regional projects between Germany and the Caribbean Community (CARICOM) that focus on sustainable economic development, the promotion of renewable energy, adaptation to climate change and fostering biodiversity.
 German institutions such as the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the Physikalisch-Technische Bundesanstalt (PTB) and the International Centre for Migration and Development (CIM) work together with the following Barbados-based organisations: the Caribbean Development Bank (CDB), the CARICOM Regional Organisation for Standards and Quality (CROSQ), the Caribbean Export Development Agency (CEDA) and the Caribbean Centre for Renewable Energy and Energy Efficiency (CCREEE).

 Germany supports the CARICOM states in their efforts to combat the proliferation of small arms through the Caribbean Firearms Roadmap.